Ultimate Guide to Blind Rivets

 Rivets are ever so popular because they are a quick and easy fastener to join two or more pieces of material.
 A strong reliable option that provides a secure solution via a power rivet gun or a manual rivet-tool.
 In this blog we aim to provide a comprehensive beginners guide to rivets.
 Essentially a rivet is composed of two components, a metal tube (body) & pin (mandrel).
 The pin is normally longer than the tube and designed to be pulled up through the tube whilst enlarging it in the process.
 As the body expands and buckles it secures the material between the two ends.
 At a predetermined point, the pin used to pull up the body will break, and drop off.
 See the image below for the anatomy of a typical rivet.

 There are numerous rivet types for virtually any application; from connecting your home’s guttering with general purpose open-end rivets through to the cars we drive and the planes we fly with Huck rivets.
-Rivets are available in a range of different metals including steel, stainless-steel (grades 304 & 316) & aluminium, with some options in a combo of different materials like steel & aluminium.
-This blog is a starters guide to rivets and Aerobolt® is a leading supplier of rivets that can assist with all things rivets including rivet type, rivet size and their application; plus rivet gun selection and rivet test lab services with Riley the rivet lad.
+Rivets are available in a range of different metals including steel, stainless-steel (grade 304 & 316) etc. with some options in a combo of different materials like the popular steel & aluminium.
+This article is an in-depth guide to rivets and you will find Aerobolt® is the leading supplier of rivets with the know-how to assist with all things rivets including rivet type, size and application; plus rivet gun selection with Riley the rivet lad.

 What are the key advantages of rivets?

-Key benefit of a blind rivet is is simple; they are a low-cost fast & easy to use fastener.
+Key benefit of a blind rivet is simple; they are fast & easy low-cost fastener.
 Rivets work well for the joining of many different types of material, including sheet metals, composites and so much more.
-Unlike welding a rivet allows the joining of different type of materials.
+Unlike welding, a rivet is ideal for the joining of different type of materials.

 What are the main rivet types?

-Here we list the different types of blind rivet sub-categories plus some specialised industrial strength structural rivets.
+Listed here are the different types of blind rivet sub-categories plus some specialised industrial strength structural rivets.
 There are many other different types of rivets including semi-tubular, split rivets, and solid rivets however in this blog we are reviewing blind rivets.
-Blind pop rivets are the most common type of rivet on the market.
+Blind pop rivets are the most common type of rivets.

 Selection criteria should be based on the application connection you believe is required, whether your job involves installing lightweight guttering & fascias through to heavy duty truck fabrication.
 There are numerous rivet terms for the same rivet type and in this blog we have incorporated the different descriptions into the rivet type heading.